slhck/SubjectivePlayer/README.md

     - Continuous slider-based rating (0-100)
     - Continuous real-time rating using volume buttons
     - (DSIS impairment scale – ⚠️ not fully implemented)
-    - (Continuous real-time rating using volume buttons – ⚠️ not tested)
 - General:
   - User ratings are based on IDs, so we can identify different participants later
   - Logging of the user ratings to CSV files